On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: LEARNING MATCH LIGHTING POLICIES FROM DEMONSTRATIONS

-The observations are the crucial source of information for refining the actions.
-Since we later want to compare different sensor combinations, we ensure modularity, i.e., the individual observation modalities are first encoded individually into latent vectors of dimension 64.
+Observations provide the critical information for action refinement.
+To facilitate comparing sensor combinations, we ensure modularity by first encoding each modality individually into a 64-dimensional latent vector.
 The first 5 entries of this 64-dimensional vector are learnable weights that should inform the transformer about the type of observation modality.
-These latent vectors then serve as the input to a transformer for refining the action sequence.
+These latent vectors then serve as the input to a 4-layer, 4-head transformer for refining the action sequence.
 Importantly, the latent observations and entries of the action sequence enter the transformer as individual tokens.
-The modular policy architecture thus allows for seamlessly evaluating the policies' performance under different observation encoders.
-It also enables a masked training procedure that stochastically decides upon the modalities which are available in the transformer.
+This tokenized design facilitates seamless evaluation across sensor combinations and enables a masked training procedure, where modalities are stochastically omitted to regularize the policy.
 The image observations are processed through a pre-trained ResNet 18 \cite{he2016deep} or by training the ResNet from scratch.
 For the tactile observations, we consider the pre-trained model from \cite{evetac_paper}, and training this architecture from scratch.
-These features (i.e., one per observation modality, one for each action in the action sequence, and one for the current time index) are the inputs to the transformer model, which consists of 4 layers with 4 attention heads.
-Inside the transformer, the inputs exchange information with each other and update their embeddings through multi-head attention \cite{vaswani2017attention}.
+Inside the transformer, the inputs exchange information with each other and update their embeddings through multi-head attention.
 In its standard implementation, all inputs exchange information with each other (including self-connections).
-Herein, we configure the transformer's attention mask to full connectivity between the observation tokens, while the action tokens solely cross-attend to the observation tokens.
+Herein, we configure the transformer's attention mask to be fully connected across observation tokens, whereas action tokens solely cross-attend to observation tokens.
 The value of the action tokens thus does not influence the update of the observation tokens.
-This choice is made because only the observations contain information on how to update the action sequence, while the action sequence only contains noise, especially at the beginning.
-Moreover, the self-attention within the action tokens is configured such that action poses in the sequence only attend to previous actions.
-In addition to this masking scheme regarding the actions, in the experiments, we will also investigate the effectiveness of employing stochastic masking at the observation level during training.
-In particular, we will train a single transformer model that is provided with tactile observation during training with a probability of 50\%.
-Due to this stochasticity on the input level, the policy has to better align the latents of the vision and touch observations so that it can generate good outputs in both cases, i.e., when touch is available and when it is not.
+This choice is made because only the observations contain information about how to update the action sequence, whereas the action sequence contains only noise, particularly at the beginning.
+Moreover, the self-attention within the action tokens is configured to attend only to previous actions.
+In addition to this action-masking scheme, in the experiments, we also investigate the effectiveness of a masked training procedure.
+During masked training, we employ stochastic observation masking, in which tactile inputs are omitted with 50\% probability.
+Due to this stochasticity in the input, the policy has to better align the latent representations of vision and touch so that it can generate good outputs in both cases, i.e., when touch is available and when it is not.